EmilyBertani/Challenge_18/README.md

 #### What this program does

-In this program we have created
+In this program we have used Streamlit to visualize the creation of a blockchain.
+We can add blocks to the chain, validate the blocks and see a record of each blocks hash.
+We can also set the difficulty parameter for the hash.

 ---